bitnami/bitnami-docker-mariadb-galera/README.md

 ### Step 1: Bootstrap the cluster

-First let's create a docker bridge network for the containers to communicate, because `--link` is deprecated.
+First let's create a docker bridge network for the containers to communicate.

 ```console
 docker network create galera
 ```

-The first step is to start the MariaDB Galera bootstrap node.
+To bootstrap the Galera cluster we first have to start a bootstrap node.

 ```console
 $ docker run -d --name mariadb-galera-0 --network galera \